 Apple is usually very strict on developers when it comes to violating their App Store policies.
 If they see any foul play, they’ll shut down your account…and they might not tell you why.
+Fake iOS App Store Reviews come at the top of the list.

 So you need to tread lightly.